koettet/Udacity_Project_2/starter_files/README.md

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.
+I ran the benchmark.sh script.
+This worked fine for me.
+The endpoint.py script did not work even though I think I understand what I have to do there and it worked for me in the exercise.
+I saw the post about the order of the keys in JSON and tried this as solution.
+After that I still got the same error and was not able to fix it.